RESEARCH

 Clinical and translational studies on COPD

 We have published several clinical studies focused on COPD pathophysiology and clinical observations.
 We have showed for the first time that the biguanide metformin protects against emphysema progression in patients with COPD, and against smoke-induced lung pathologies in a COPD murine model.
 These pathologies are associated with fixed airflow limitation early in life even in absence of cigarette smoke exposure.
 We have shown for the first time that COPD patients and cigarette smoke (CS)-exposed mice have endothelial injury (EI) associated with increases in tissue oxidative stress- advanced glycation end products (AGEs)- receptor for AGEs (RAGE)-EI pathway in lungs and kidneys.
 We have also found critical differences in the cigarette smoking pattern between men vs. women, that could explain some differences in prevalence of COPD and lung cancer in men vs. women.
-Last, we have assessed the difference in plasma metabolomic profile between patients with COPD and controls, and correlated such profile with clinical COPD outcomes
+Last, we have assessed the difference in plasma metabolomic profile between patients with COPD and controls, and correlated such profile with clinical COPD outcomes.

 Related Publications